NimaBoscarino/tech-ethics-notes/lesson-plan.md

 Part 1: Introduction to the Topic
 =================================

+- Start with Slaughterbots video

 Lecture portion:

 - Warning about content
   - Sometimes these things are upsetting to talk about
+- What is ethics?
+  - "How to live a good life"
+  - explain and evaluate intuitions — "gut feelings"
+  - help to make decisions
 - Brainstorming as a group
   - How far through your day can you get without technology? (aside from being a dev haha)
   - What are some words that come to your mind when you think of technology?